dstanesc/FluidPatterns/apps/assembly-authoring-tracked/README.md

 # Visual Paradigm - Search Result Detail 1

 From the search results list the user can rehydrate the full session context (assembly) of the selected component.
+The resulted component can be visually highlighted (notice the dark frame below) in its assembly context.

 ![Search Result Detail](./img/result-1.png)